diarrabell/fashion-recs/README.md

 ### Description
 #### Objective:
-Given a set of input images, classify the images into predetermined aesthetics and recommend products that fit that aesthetic.
+Our idea for this project is to create an image-based recommendation system that will make it easier for users to find the products they are looking for.
+Given a set of input images, our project will classify the images into predetermined aesthetics and recommend products that most closely resemble the input images.

 #### Project Architecture:
 Input - Images depicting the desired aesthetic.